rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 ## The Very Scary Skeleton

-This jump-scare skeleton lets you to trigger the action via detected motion or a footpad.
+This jump-scare skeleton lets you to trigger its "jump" action via detected motion or a footpad.
 Unfortunately the motion-triggering is a little *too* sensitive, often ruining the opportunity for a real surprise when kids are inspecting _what's in the bag_.

 ![skeleton in a bag](skeleton-bag.jpg)